riplaboratory/Kanaloa/README.md

 ## 2. Directory and filename convention

 ### 2.1.
 Directory naming convention
 All directories shall start with a capital letter.
-If the directory name has multiple words, capitalize the first letter of subsequent words; you may use underscores `_` when necessary, but do so sparingly.
-No spaces in directory names.
+Utilize [camel case](https://en.wikipedia.org/wiki/Camel_case) for multiple words (capitalize the first letter of subsequent words with no spaces; you may use underscores `_`, but do so sparingly).
 Example: `SampleDirectory`.

 ### 2.2.
 File naming convention

  - **For files requiring manual version control**, the filenames shall start with the date that file was originally created.
 This is in the format `YYYYMMDD_name`.  `name` must start with a lowercase letter.
-If `name` has multiple words, capitalize the first letter of subsequent words; you may use underscores `_` when necessary, but do so sparingly.
-No spaces in filenames.
+Utilize [camel case](https://en.wikipedia.org/wiki/Camel_case) for multiple words capitalize the first letter of subsequent words with no spaces; you may use underscores `_`, but do so sparingly).
 Example: `20180101_sampleFilename.extension`.
-Examples of files that require manual version control include: code, notes, work in progress, etc.  You will need to use your judgement when deciding which files need manual version control.
-Github automatically handles version control by nature; however, it makes sense to create manual versions of code for minor milestones.
+Examples of files that require manual version control include: code reflecting major hardware revisions, notes, work in progress, etc.  You will need to use your judgement when deciding which files need manual version control.
+Github automatically handles version control by nature; however, it makes sense for manual version control in some cases.
- - **For files that do not require manual version control**, follow the same naming convention as above, omitting the date.
+ - **For files that do not require manual version control**, follow the same naming convention as above, omitting the date and underscore.
 Example: `sampleFilename.extension`.

 **Exceptions**:
  - Matlab (in Linux) dislikes filenames that start with numbers.
 For this reason, Matlab script `.m` filenames should begin with the letter `m`.
 Other than this, the naming convention remains the same.
 Example: `m20180101_sampleMatlabFilename.m`